eos/eos/doc/installation.rst

 dynesty
   The Python Dynamic Nested Sampling package for estimating Bayesian posteriors and evidences (needed for some functionality);

+ipykernel
+  the IPython kernel for Jupyter notebooks (needed for some functionality);

+ipywidgets
+  the IPython widgets for Jupyter notebooks (needed for some functionality);

 matplotlib
   the Python plotting library in version 2.0 or higher;